 It doesn’t take fear-mongering to recognize that Islamic terrorists are a persistently dangerous breed, but that doesn’t warrant making them the “only” terrorists.
 That strips the definition and fuels counter-productive political narratives.
 Dylann Roof is as much a terrorist as Omar Mateen.

-As everyone and their mother knew by yesterday’s end, the owner of the Jesus-Wife fragment has been unmasked by the brilliant detective work of Ariel Sabar (The Atlantic, July/August, 2016).
+The owner of the Jesus-Wife fragment has been unmasked by the brilliant detective work of Ariel Sabar (The Atlantic, July/August, 2016).
 The owner’s name is Walter Fritz, who is also more than likely the forger:

 “By every indication, Fritz had the skills and knowledge to forge the Jesus’s-wife papyrus.
 He was the missing link between all the players in the provenance story.
 He’d proved adept at deciphering enigmatic Egyptian text.
 He had a salesman’s silver tongue, which kept Laukamp and possibly others in his thrall.
 Perhaps most important, he’d studied Coptic but had never been very good at it — which could explain the ‘combination of bumbling and sophistication’ that King had deemed ‘extremely unlikely’ in a forger.”

 But if Fritz did do it, what was his motive?